Erik Pieters: Burnley

 On 8 July 2019, Pieters signed for Burnley for an undisclosed fee.
 On 10 June 2022, Burnley announced Pieters would leave the club at the end of June when his contract expired.

 West Bromwich Albion

 On 13 September 2022, Pieters joined EFL Championship club West Bromwich Albion on a free transfer, signing a deal until the end of the season.
 He made his Albion debut the following day, coming on as a substitute in a home defeat to Birmingham City.
+On 22 May 2024, the club announced he would be leaving in the summer when his contract expired.

+Luton Town

+On 19 December 2024, Pieters joined Championship side Luton Town on a short-term deal.
+He left the club on 19 January 2025, without making an appearance.

+On 7 March 2025, it was reported Pieters was training with Championship club Middlesbrough; however, the club opted not to sign him.

+Derby County

+On 28 March 2025, Pieters signed a contract with Derby County of the Championship on a short-term deal until the end of the 2024–25 season.
+Pieters spent the majority of his time at Derby as an unused substitute, making his debut for the club as a 89th minute substitute for Craig Forsyth in Derby's last game of the season on 3 May 2025, against former club Stoke City.

+On 16 May 2025; it was announced by Derby County that Pieters would leave Derby County upon the expiry of his contract in June 2025.

 International career

 Pieters played five matches for the Netherlands at the 2005 FIFA U-17 World Championship where they reached the semi-finals.
 In 2007 Pieters was called up by Netherlands U-21 coach Foppe de Haan to be part of his squad for the 2007 UEFA European Under-21 Football Championship held in the Netherlands.
 Pieters did not play in their first round group match against Israel (1–0 win), but did come on as a substitute in the second match against Portugal (2–1 win) to secure a semi-final spot and to qualify for the 2008 Summer Olympics.

 In the semi-finals against England (1–1, 13–12 after 32 penalty kicks), Pieters played in the starting eleven, but was later substituted by Tim Janssen to improve the attack as well as due to a small injury.
 Pieters returned on the pitch and the Dutch went on to retain their 2006 title by beating Serbia 4–1 in the final.
 On 7 May 2012, Pieters was named in the provisional list of 36 players for the Euro 2012 tournament, but he did not recover in time for the competition due to a foot injury.
 PSV team member Jetro Willems replaced him in the Euro 2012 squad.